 \subsubsection{Spectrophotometric distances}

-Our calibration is derived from the absolute magnitudes of \citet[][their table~2]{martins2006}.
-As magnitudes are only given for LCs V, III, and I, we first derive magnitudes for luminosity classes IV and II by linearly interpolating between the closest luminosity classes.
-We then derive a relation for the absolute magnitude as function of spectral type for each of the luminosity classes, so that we are able to derive absolute magnitudes for those spectral types not listed in \citet[][e.g., O2, O9.7]{martins2006}.
+Our calibration was derived from the absolute magnitudes of \citet[][their table~2]{martins2006}.
+As magnitudes are only given for LCs V, III, and I, we first derived magnitudes for luminosity classes IV and II by linearly interpolating between the closest luminosity classes.
+We then derived a relation for the absolute magnitude as a function of spectral type for each of the luminosity classes, so that we were able to derive absolute magnitudes for those spectral types not listed in \citet[][e.g., O2, O9.7]{martins2006}.
 The procedure and resulting relations are described in detail in Appendix~\ref{sec:absmag}.
-The relations are derived for the K-band, but can also be applied for the H-band using $(H-K)_0 = -0.10$, which is valid for all spectral sub-types and luminosity classes in the O-star regime \citep{martins2006}.
-We adopt an uncertainty of half a spectral sub-type and half a luminosity class to estimate the uncertainty on the absolute magnitude.
+The relations were derived for the K band, but they can also be applied for the H band using $(H-K)_0 = -0.10$, which is valid for all spectral subtypes and luminosity classes in the O-star regime \citep{martins2006}.
+We adopted an uncertainty of half a spectral subtype and half a luminosity class to estimate the uncertainty on the absolute magnitude.

-To test the above calibration, we apply it to both the primary and secondary in double-lined spectroscopic binary (SB2) systems that have been resolved by \pionier, and for which the spectral type and luminosity class of the secondary is known.
-The resulting magnitude difference can then be compared to that observed by \pionier, which is shown in Figure~\ref{fig:PIOvsCal}.
+To test the above calibration, we applied it to both the primary and secondary in double-lined spectroscopic binary (SB2) systems that have been resolved by \pionier, and for which the spectral type and luminosity class of the secondary is known.
+The resulting predicted magnitude difference, which only depends on the spectral classification of both components and is independent of extinction and apparent magnitudes, can then be compared to that observed by \pionier, as shown in Fig.~\ref{fig:PIOvsCal}.
 In general, we find good agreement between the predicted and observed magnitude difference.

 Before we can use the derived absolute magnitudes of the primaries to determine the distance, the apparent magnitudes need to be corrected for the contribution from nearby companions.
-The photometry listed in table~1 of \citetalias{sana2014} originates from the 2MASS survey, which has an aperture of 4\arcsec.
-We thus correct these magnitudes for the observed magnitude difference of all resolved companions within 4\arcsec\ (see Appendix~\ref{sec:magcorrect}).
+The photometry listed in Table~1 of \citetalias{sana2014} originates from the 2MASS survey, which has an aperture of 4\arcsec.
+We thus corrected these magnitudes for the observed magnitude difference of all resolved companions within 4\arcsec\ (see Appendix~\ref{sec:magcorrect}).